 You can easily disable the ones you don’t want, but chances are good that you’d need most of them.

 You can also install plugins from the marketplace that were built by individuals or teams.
 These plugins are validated by JetBrains before being published, so you don’t need to worry too much about badly written plugins.

-Since we have already reviewed performance and ease of use, debugging, VCS, and extensibility in VSCode and WebStorm, we will focus on some distinguishing features of IntelliJ IDEA and Atom.
+Let’s briefly another popular React Native IDEs: IntelliJ IDEA.
+Because we have already reviewed performance and ease of use, debugging, VCS, and extensibility in VS Code and WebStorm, we will focus on some distinguishing features of IntelliJ IDEA.

 The IntelliJ IDEA Community Edition is free and open source, while IntelliJ IDEA Ultimate requires you to purchase a license after a free 30-day trial.
 If you’ve already purchased a license for WebStorm, you don’t need to purchase a new one for IntelliJ IDEA Ultimate.